PlanSys2/PlanSys2.github.io/tutorials/docs/controller_example.rst

                action_feedback.completion * 100.0 << "%]";
            }

 * The condition to transitate to another state and the code executed before the start of the new state.
-The important part here is how we set the new goal for the new state (using ``setGoal``), how we compute a new plan, and how we call the executor to execute the plan to achieve it (using the non-blocking call ``executePlan``):
+The important part here is how we set the new goal for the new state (using ``setGoal``), how we compute a new plan, and how we call the executor to execute the plan to achieve it (using the non-blocking call ``start_plan_execution``):

   .. code-block:: c++